DoTheEvo/veeam-prometheus-grafana/README.md

 `Get-VBRComputerBackupJob` and `Get-VBRComputerBackupJobSession`
 and got bigger and messier because of it, but it's ready for that future.
-Though the cmdlets will likely be subjected to some changes as they feel kinda limited and quirky.
+Though the cmdlets will likely be subjected to some changes as they feel poorer than the existing ones.

 #### Job result codes